-Driver training classroom instruction: is offered during the school day as a class option as well as after the school day.
-Both options meet the state requirements.
-To enroll in the day-time classroom options, students must indicate their interest when they register for classes (usually in January).
+Driver training classroom instruction is offered as an elective class option during the school year, as well as a summer session during the month of June.
+Both options meet the state requirements for driver education.
+To enroll in the regular school year elective option, students must indicate their interest when they register for classes (usually in January).